 Types of CBD

-Every CBD-based product incorporates cannabidiol in one of three different formats: full and broad-spectrum, and CBD isolates.
+Every CBD-based product incorporates cannabidiol in one of three different formats: full-spectrum, broad-spectrum, and isolate.
 To understand the difference, it helps to have a basic understanding of the primary components of the cannabis plant.
 We have already published a detailed article that you can read here.